-In the previous blog, I discussed the importance of micronutrients, and that even though they are vital to life, they are only needed in small amounts each day.
-MACROnutrients are also essential to life, but unlike their smaller counterparts, they are needed in large amounts each and everyday to sustain life and all of the body’s processes.
+In the previous blog, I discussed the importance of micronutrients (more on that here), and that even though they are vital to life, they are only needed in small amounts each day.
+Macronutrients are also essential to life, but unlike their smaller counterparts, they are needed in large amounts each and everyday to sustain life and all of the body’s processes.

 Have you ever been on a ‘low carb’ diet?
 If you have, you know that the mood swings and lethargy associated with one is enough to make you want to pull your hair out, and eat it.
 You feel weak and hungry and your muscles may even begin to feel soft, but why does this happen?

 When you eat carbohydrates, your body breaks them down to their simplest form, glucose, before they can enter the bloodstream.

 Glucose is the body’s primary source of fuel.

 - Once in the bloodstream, the brain will get first dibs on the glucose.
 The human brain relies on carbohydrates alone as its energy source, and because of this, going without carbs, or severely cutting them from your diet, can result in the inability to concentrate or focus.

 - After the brain has its fill, the glucose will circulate throughout the body and feed all the tissue and muscles.

 - Any remaining glucose will be converted to a stored energy source called glycogen, which is found in your liver and muscles.
 If your muscles don’t have adequate amounts of energy, they will rely on the stored glycogen in your muscles and liver for energy.

 - If the brain, muscles, tissues, and glycogen stores have been sequentially filled, any remaining circulating glucose will be converted and stored as fat.